spyking-circus/spyking-circus/docs_sphinx/GUI/sorting.rst

 Merging two templates
 ---------------------

-Very often a single cell is splitted by the algorithm into different templates.
+Very often a single cell is split by the algorithm into different templates.
 These templates thus need to be merged.
 When you are looking at one cell, click on the ``Suggest similar`` button to compare it to templates of similar shape.
 If the number next to this button, you will compare it to the most similar one, if it is 2, to the second most similar one, etc. You will be automatically switched to the ``View 2`` mode (see above).
 In the middle left, a number between 0 and 1 indicates a coefficient of similarity between the two templates (1=perfect similarity).
 By ticking the ``Normalize`` box, the two templates will be normalized to the same maximum.

 There are many ways to decide if two templates should be merged or not, but most frequently people look at the cross-correlogram: if this is the same cell, there should be a clear dip in the middle of the cross-correlogram, indicating that two spikes of the two templates cannot be emitted to too close to each other, and thus respecting the refractory period.